okeefm/s3g/doc/gcode_changes.markdown

     The F command which specified a feedrate to move at.
 In order to derive a feedrate, a displacement vector needs to be calculated between the current position and the position the machine is traveling to.
 This is impossible with the G161 command, since the State Machine has no idea where it is moving to when this action starts.
 Due to the displacement vector being the sine qua non of DDA calculations, a DDA speed must be explicitely specified instead of derived (this in turn makes the specified feedrate useless)

+###M126 Enable Extra Device

+Addition

+    This command was previously called Enable Valve.
+There has been a general namespace change, and there are no longer 'valves' on machines, but extra devices.
+Thus, this command has been renamed to Enable Extra Device.

+Removal

+    None.

+###M127 Disable Extra Device

+Addition

+    This command was previously called Disable Valve.
+There has been a general namespace change, and there are no longer 'valves' on machines, but extra devices.
+Thus, this command has been renamed to Disable Extra Device.

+Removal

+    None.

 ###M162 Find Axes Maximums
 Addition